TLC Homestay Accommodation Policy

 - It is also important for the student to understand that the purpose of this housing option is to engage with and learn from the family.
 The family is not a 24-hour shuttle or maid service.

 - Many of the families in TLC’s homestay network have full-time jobs.
-The homestay should provide a schedule for the student upon move-in so that he/she may expect when family activities will take place, when meal times take place, when the family goes grocery shopping, when the student needs to be ready for school, etc.
+The homestay should provide a schedule for the student upon move-in so that he/she may expect when family activities will take place, when meal times take place, when the family goes grocery shopping, when the student needs to be ready for school, etc. It is common for Americans to eat a light breakfast during the week.
+As a result, students may prefer to prepare additional food in the mornings before school.
+If a student would like for the family to find certain foods common in their country, they may request that the family assist them in finding the nearest specialty market so that the student may prepare some traditional meals during the week.

 - Each family has it’s own sub-culture and set of family rules.
 As long as these rules do not go against the requirements of the service TLC publishes to provide and/or does not break U.S. law, the student will be expected to follow these rules when they accept the placement.
 Each homestay family is required to provide an up-to-date list of house rules to the homestay coordinator.
 This list of rules will be shared with the student before placement is confirmed.
 If a family has not provided the most up-to-date list of house rules to the homestay coordinator and does not follow the grievance procedures outlined below (except in cases where there are legal issues concerning the student), the family may not be eligible for the full session of homestay payment if the student is asked to leave.
 In the event that the family does not follow the prescribed grievance procedures and does not wish to return the unearned homestay fee, then the unearned amount will be withheld from the next placement should the family wish to remain active within our homestay network.